 Added bonus, you can stop thinking about work and all that life is throwing your way.
 Quiet your mind and just be present.
 Which leads me to my next tip:

 Yep - it’s not just for hippies, it’s amazing and just right for you.
 And if you’re not already doing it you should.
 There are plenty of guided meditations you can use to help lull you to sleep in apps like Headspace and Calm and even on YouTube.
-The one I love and refer my clients to is this set specifically designed to help with deep sleep.
-But if you haven’t tried meditation, do this FREE 30 day meditation challenge.
-Take 5 minutes a day to destress and focus on the present.
+Take 5 minutes a day to de-stress and focus on the present.
+Even taking a mo to focus on your breath or repeat a power statement to yourself is an awesome way to start connecting with your inner self.
 I promise you will feel a difference!

 5. Last but not least, essential oils: